-While Kasim is just one person, and doesn’t represent every Middle Eastern man, it’s important that we remember the humanity of those we talk about when we discuss issues like refugee resettlement.
+While Kasim is just one person and doesn’t represent every Middle Eastern man, it’s important that we remember the humanity of those we talk about when we discuss issues like refugee resettlement.

-There is so much cold and hateful rhetoric that’s emotionally embraced rather than thoughtfully weighed.
+There’s far too much cold and hateful rhetoric that’s emotionally embraced rather than thoughtfully weighed.

 “It’s too dangerous to take refugees from the Middle East, what if they’re secretly terrorists.”